 Let's take the example one step further: suppose you have a measurement in inches and you want to convert to feet and inches.
 The goal is divide by 12 (the number of inches in a foot) and keep the remainder.

-We have already seen the division operation (/), which computes the quotient of two numbers.
-If the numbers are integers, it performs integer division.
+You have already seen the division operation (/), which computes the quotient of two numbers.
+If the numbers are integers, the operation is integer division.
 Java also provides the modulo operation (%), which divides two numbers and computes the remainder.